Oriented coloring

+Here, an oriented graph is a special kind of directed graph, with at most one directed edge between each pair of vertices.
+An oriented graph coloring of a graph $G$ can be described equivalently as another oriented graph $H$ whose vertices represent colors, together with a homomorphism from $G$ to $H$.
+The homomorphism maps each vertex in $G$ to its color in $H$.

-An oriented chromatic number of a graph G is the fewest colors needed in an oriented coloring;
+The oriented chromatic number of an oriented graph $G$ is the fewest colors needed in an oriented coloring;

-it is usually denoted by $\scriptstyle\chi_o(G)$.
-The same definition can be extended to undirected graphs, as well, by defining the oriented chromatic number of an undirected graph to be the largest oriented chromatic number of any of its orientations.
+it is usually denoted by $\chi_o(G)$.
+The same definition can be extended to undirected graphs as well by defining the oriented chromatic number of an undirected graph to be the largest oriented chromatic number of any of its orientations.

 Examples

 The oriented chromatic number of a directed 5-cycle is five.
 If the cycle is colored by four or fewer colors, then either two adjacent vertices have the same color, or two vertices two steps apart have the same color.
 In the latter case, the edges connecting these two vertices to the vertex between them are inconsistently oriented: both have the same pair of colors but with opposite orientations.
 Thus, no coloring with four or fewer colors is possible.
 However, giving each vertex its own unique color leads to a valid oriented coloring.